python/cpython/Doc/library/http.client.rst

 .. method:: HTTPConnection.connect()

    Connect to the server specified when the object was created.
+By default, this is called automatically when making a request if the client does not already have a connection.

 .. method:: HTTPConnection.close()